 So, what’s happening here?
 The cliff notes

-- The Trump campaign is the capstone of the culture wars that began in the 1960s and are now drawing to a close as Baby Boomers age.
-They are the last vanguard of the cultural and political conservatives who have strived for decades to return the US to a version of its 1950s self.
+- The Trump campaign is the capstone of the culture wars that began in the 1960s and are now drawing to a close as baby boomers age.
+They are the last vanguard of the cultural and political conservatives who have strived for decades to return America to a version of its 1950s self.

 - But unique geopolitical and economic challenges have shook Americans to their core and fragmented the political landscape of the United States, with few seeing politics as usual as the way forward.

 - The time is ripe for a far-reaching and long-lasting political realignment of the United States: the question of who is president in 2016 could well decide which trajectory the country takes for a generation.